kevin-hchen/Options-PricingProject/README.md

 # Monte Carlo Options Pricing Engine

-A small, well-commented Python engine for pricing options by Monte Carlo — built to learn how derivatives pricing works.
+A small, Python engine for pricing options by Monte Carlo. built to learn how derivatives pricing works.
 Every result is checked against closed-form Black-Scholes.

 Pure NumPy + SciPy, no pricing libraries.